 India's automotive industry consists of segments including two- and three-wheelers, passenger vehicles (PV)/SUVs, light commercial vehicles (LCV), and heavy commercial vehicles (HCV).
 The PV market, in particular, is projected to grow from the current 4 million units to approximately 7 million units by 2030.
 Market share is dominated by Maruti Suzuki (MSIL) at 42%, followed by Hyundai (15%), Tata (12%), Mahindra (11%), Toyota (6%), and KIA (5%), with the top four companies accounting for 80% of the market.
 The regulatory environment supports a range of powertrains, from traditional gasoline to CNG, and allows for diverse options, including HEVs/PHEVs and BEVs.
 In this context, each OEM has set forth aggressive business growth strategies to align with projected 2030 sales targets.
 MSIL, which is focusing on shifting from budget cars to high-quality vehicles as its growth strategy, aims to expand its production capacity from around 2.25 million units today to approximately 4 million units by 2030.
-Toyota is also expanding its capacity, with plans to increase production from around 340,000 units in the south to approximately 440,000 units by 2027 through new line expansion.
-Additionally, it has announced plans to further expand capacity in central India toward 2030, designating Toyota Kirloskar Motor (TKM) as a regional hub for the Middle East, East Asia, and Oceania.
-New facilities will support these goals.
+Toyota is also expanding for each department.